Irish Sirloin Steak in a Red Wine Jus

 - Cook the potatoes in the boiling water until fork tender, 12-18 mins.

 - Once cooked, drain in a colander and return to the pot, off the heat.

 - Add a knob of butter and a splash of milk or water and mash until smooth.
 Season to taste with salt and pepper.
 Cover to keep warm.

 TIP: If you’re in a hurry you can boil the water in your kettle.

-- Meanwhile, zest half the lemon (double for 4p).
-Cut into 4 wedges.
+- Zest half the lemon (double for 4p).
+Cut the lemon into four wedges.

 - Season the steak with salt and pepper.

 - Trim the tip of the broccoli.
 Cut head into small florets and stem into 2cm pieces.

 - Roughly chop the hazelnuts.
 Once the pan is hot, add hazelnuts and dry-fry, stirring regularly, until toasted, 2-3 mins.
 Remove from the pan and toss with the lemon zest.

 - Return the pan to medium-high heat with a drizzle of oil.